Swiss stocks - Factors to watch on July 27

+ZURICH, July 27(Reuters) - The Swiss blue-chip SMI was seen opening 0.1 percent down at 9,135 points on Friday, according to premarket indications by bank Julius Baer .

-ZURICH, July 27(Reuters) - Here are some of the main factors that may affect Swiss stocks on July 27
+Here are some of the main factors that may affect Swiss stocks.

+The French-Swiss cement giant reported a 43 percent drop in profit during the first half of 2018, as the world’s largest cement took 300 million Swiss francs ($301.81 million) in restructuring costs from its overhaul under Chief Executive Jan Jenisch.

+The Swiss private bank raised its mid-term profit target on Friday, as assets under management at the end of the first half of 2018 rose to a record 168.6 billion francs ($169.62 billion) and it sees a lift from its acquisition in May of Notenstein La Roche.

 The biggest Swiss bank is cutting jobs in its wealth management unit, Bloomberg reported.